Credit Suisse slashes price target on PPL Corporation [PPL] – find out why.

 Sponsored

-PPL Corporation (NYSE: PPL) today announced it has joined Climate READi, a three-year initiative launched by the Electric Power Research Institute (EPRI) to address energy system climate resilience and adaptation as extreme weather events continue to increase.
+Forward-looking investments and strong focus on technology and innovation underpin strategy to advance cleaner, reliable, affordable energy and drive significant, sustainable value creation.

-The results of the trading session contributed to over 6452293 shares changing hands.
-Over the past one week, the price volatility of PPL Corporation stands at 1.75% while the volatility over the past one month is 1.88%.
+PPL Corporation represents 735.50 million in outstanding shares, while the company has a total market value of $20.50 billion with the latest information.
+PPL stock price has been found in the range of $26.96 to $28.11.

-The market cap for PPL stock reached $22.14 billion, with 735.50 million shares outstanding and 735.12 million shares in the current float.
-Compared to the average trading volume of 6.50M shares, PPL reached a trading volume of 6452293 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.38M shares, PPL reached a trading volume of 7872486 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Credit Suisse have made an estimate for PPL Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 26, 2022.
 The new note on the price target was released on April 11, 2022, representing the official price target for PPL Corporation stock.
 On March 09, 2022, analysts increased their price target for PPL shares from 28 to 30.

-PPL Corporation [PPL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.28.
-With this latest performance, PPL shares gained by 4.06% in over the last four-week period, additionally plugging by 4.57% over the last 6 months – not to mention a rise of 3.06% in the past year of trading.
+PPL Corporation [PPL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.64.
+With this latest performance, PPL shares dropped by -4.45% in over the last four-week period, additionally sinking by -5.74% over the last 6 months – not to mention a drop of -7.45% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PPL Corporation [PPL] shares currently have an operating margin of +24.62 and a Gross Margin at +28.20.
 PPL Corporation’s Net Margin is presently recorded at +0.31.